carlingfordcoaches-aus/SaturdayCoding/README.md

-# 🧙‍♂️ Quest Shop — Branson's Python Project Specification
+# 🧙‍♂️ Quest Shop — Ava's HTML, CSS and JavaScript Project Specification

-**Format:** Text-based console game
+**Format:** Web-based quiz game (kinda like kahoot!)
-**Goal:** Build a shop simulation game where the player buys items, sells to adventurers, crafts goods, and survives random events.
+**Goal:** The goal is to build a quiz game, and a quiz editor, so you can share the quizes you make to other people using a JSON file.

 ## Email for help:
 aarya.dave123@gmail.com